TeoNikolov/lighthouse2/README.md

-# lighthouse2 fork by Teodor Nikolov
+# lighthouse2 fork by Teodor Nikolov & Mihail Tsakov
 This repo is a fork of the lighthouse2 rendering engine that was used to implement a real-time path tracer as part of the Advanced Graphics course at Utrecht University.
 You can build the source yourself to check it out, or you can look at the releases for a demo of the program.